-"Bonnie will be right back," I was assured.
+"Bonnie will be right back," an assistant told me.
 The gallery is beautiful with lots of room for exhibits.
 While looking at the art, I struck up conversations with several employees, one of whom was Stephen Seko.
 It wasn’t long before I learned that he was a photographer.
-Among a few photos that I’d particularly liked while browsing were two small prints in a downstairs room [reproduced above].
+Among a few photos that I’d particularly liked while browsing were two small prints in a downstairs room [shown here].
 I don’t know how I intuited they might be Seko’s, but they were.
-They’re part of his series of photos "using normal, common objects" - in this case, found in his daughter’s collection of toys.
+They’re part of his series of photos using "normal, common objects" - in this case, found in his daughter’s collection of toys.

-Looking at these two images, the phrase "the thing-in-itself" comes to mind, an old fashioned metaphysical notion, perhaps.
-Nevertheless, the possibility remains for anyone, of coming to a moment of seeing in which I’m simply present to what I am looking at.
-I don’t know if light and shadow are always part of such moments, but perhaps so.
-But in such a moment, it’s clear that I spend most of my time in some lesser realm of living.
+Looking at Seko's images, the phrase "the thing-in-itself" comes to mind, an old fashioned metaphysical notion, perhaps.
+Nevertheless, the possibility remains for anyone, of coming to a moment of seeing in which I’m simply present - present to myself and what I'm looking at.
+Light and shadow may be fundamental symbols belonging to such moments.
+And in such a moment, I see that I spend most of my time in some lesser realm of living.